LVPlayground/playground/CONTRIBUTE.md

 `server-staging` repository with the current revision hash.

-The staging server will automatically deploy your change, and you can request a restart of the staging server in `#LVP.dev` on IRC to activate them immediately.
+The staging server will automatically deploy your change, and you can request a restart of the staging server in `#LVP` on IRC to activate them immediately.

 ## Deploying to production
 Lead developers will occasionally deploy a new version of Las Venturas Playground to the